 South Central Regional Transportation Safety Plan (SCRTSP):

 The SCRTSP was developed by the South Central Planning & Development Commission (SCPDC) and its highway safety partners to implement the statewide Strategic Highway Safety Plan at the local level.
-South Central Regional Safety Coalition partners work together throughout the year on action items listed on their emphasis area plans which can be located here.
+South Central Regional Safety Coalition partners work together throughout the year on action items listed on their emphasis area plans.